paycoreio/docs/docs/integration/make-payouts.md

 You don’t necessarily need to integrate with the API to make a large number of payouts.

 Create and send up to 1,000 transfers with just one payment using our Batch Payouts tool.
-All you need to do is fill a CSV file with all the transfer details, upload it to PayCore.io, and payout for the batch.
+All you need to do is fill a CSV file with all the transfer details, upload it to {{custom.company_name}}, and payout for the batch.
 No development effort needed.

 [Learn more -->](/products/batch-payouts/)